zestedesavoir/zmarkdown/packages/remark-captions/README.md

 # remark-caption [![Build Status][build-badge]][build-status] [![Coverage Status][coverage-badge]][coverage-status]

-This plugin adds custom syntax to add a caption to elements which might benefit from a legend.
+This [remark][remark] plugin adds custom syntax to add a caption to elements which might benefit from a legend.
 It wraps the said element in a `figure` node with `figcaption` node as last child.
 It is particularly interesting for use with quotes, images, tables, code blocks.

 It follows a "whitelist" approach: for each [mdast][mdast] node type for which you want to allow captioning you'll have to add a configuration property mapping a node type to its caption "trigger".